Bearded Leaf Chameleon Care Sheet

 Bearded Leaf Chameleon Caging

-Unlike many types of chameleon, this species does not require UV supplementation in my experience.
+Unlike many types of chameleon, this species does not require UV supplementation for lizard lighting or lizard heat lamps in my experience.
 Per personal correspondence, in nature they can be found inside the under story of forests where they never experience direct sunlight.
 The day length in their natural habitat is about 12/12 year around.
 Given that there might be some regional variation in various populations, however, UV can be provided and seems to do no harm.
 However, one must be careful that the light fixtures do not raise the temperature beyond their preferred comfort zone within a confined area, like an aquarium, or dry out the substrate too much.
 It should always be damp, but not wet.
 I have rarely found this species definitively basking.
+You can set reptile timers to keep the cycle consistent, and hygrometers and thermometers to measure the temperature and humidity.
 An alternative lighting idea is to keep them under indirect sunlight near a window.
 In this case, no artificial lighting is required at all, except as needed by the owner to see them.
 Bearded leaf chameleons are also able to hunt in relatively low light and may take prey in near darkness.

 The preferred temperature range is between approximately 65 - 80 degrees F. Room temperature, e.g. the 70’s, is ideal, making R. brevicaudatus a perfect candidate for most indoor terrariums.
 I have a pair sitting in an aquarium next to my computer monitor.
 They seem to tolerate cooler temperatures better than warmer, and 90 degrees F. may be lethal.
 Again, regional variation is possible.
 Also, unlike many species of chameleons, a large temperature gradient is unnecessary.
 They do fine at relatively uniform temperatures with a 10-degree fluctuation or less.
 Fluorescent fixtures are best for this species, as they produce very little heat.
 Under-tank heaters are also unnecessary.